ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](posterize_3_od.gif)](posterize_3_od.gif)
 [![\[IM Output\]](posterize_6_od.gif)](posterize_6_od.gif)

-The '`threshold`' dither map (instead of '`o8x8`' used above) effectively converts "`-ordered-dither`" into a un-dithered posterization method.
+The '`threshold`' dither map (instead of '`o8x8`' used above) effectively converts "`-ordered-dither`" into an un-dithered posterization method.

-Finally the [Ordered Dither](#ordered-dither) does allow you to specify a different number of color levels, for each individual color channel.
-Something that the "`-posterize`" operator does not currently allow.
+Finally, the [Ordered Dither](#ordered-dither) does allow you to specify a different number of color levels, for each individual color channel - something that the "`-posterize`" operator does not currently allow.

 ------------------------------------------------------------------------